Start Your VA Home Loan

 It’s important to know that lenders are free to add their own property restrictions to this list.
-For example, many VA lenders won’t offer financing for manufactured homes.
+For example, many VA lenders won’t offer financing for manufactured homes (Veterans United does in certain cases).
 Others will decline to lend on properties like a working farm or a geodesic dome.
 Acceptance or denial from one lender does not necessarily translate into acceptance or denial from all lenders.

 Disabled veterans may have distinct needs when it comes to housing.
 That can prove a challenge during the house-hunting stage.
 The VA has two grant programs that can help veterans with certain permanent and total service-connected disabilities build or modify a home to best meet their needs.

 One is the Specially Adapted Housing (SAH) grant, and the other is the Special Housing Adaptation (SHA) grant.
 Renovations and modifications can include accessible bathrooms, bedrooms and kitchens; specially sized doorways; garages and carports; retrofitted faucets and showerheads; ramps and banisters; and a host of other important changes.